WICG/dbsc/DBSCE/Overview.md

 For easy mapping with the existing DBSC proposal, please note:

 - Steps 1-16 specify the key generation process for a public local key helper.
+Please note the `nonce` properties for this use case are elaborated in the previous [section](#high-level-design).
-- Steps 17-29 are [DBSC](https://github.com/wicg/dbsc), added for completeness.
+- Steps 17-29 are [DBSC](https://github.com/wicg/dbsc) with additional parameters introduced with DBSC(E).

 ![IDPCallsPublicLocalKeyHelper](./IDPCallsPublicLocalKeyHelper.svg)